jasonmcaffee/pound/README.md

 ### Run Type 2: Burst mode - closed connections
 Sending N requests as fast as possible every X milliseconds.

+Each request creates a new connection (all requests are sent with the http header connection:'close').

+These settings offer a good amount of requests per second, but again, likely do not accurately reflect a real world web scenario where a client will establish a connection with 'keep-alive', and subsequent http requests (e.g. css, js, and image files) are made with that connection.

 Each connection is closed.
 ```bash